A DNN Biophysics Model with Topological and Electrostatic Features: Introduction

-In this paper, we provide a novel way to generate electrostatic features.
-Combining electrostatic features with the topological features generated using a modification of the persistent homology approach used in \cite{Cang:2017}, we represent the protein structures and associated force field in a uniform and multiscale fashion.
-With these features, we train a deep-learning neural network (DNN) to predict protein Coulombic energy and electrostatic solvation energy efficiently and accurately.
-Here the Solvation energies as labels are generated by solving the Poisson-Boltzmann (PB) model using a second-order Matched Interface and Boundary (MIB) method based PB solver \cite{Chen:2011}.
-There are recent research using Physics Informed Neural Network (PINN) to solve the Poisson-Boltzmann model \cite{Achondo:2025, Chen:2025} while the present work is rather different as a Data-driven method with uniform and multi-scale features.
-In addition to these particular application in predicting Coulombic energy and electrostatic solvation energy, the feature generation algorithm we have developed potentially has wider application for other machine learning models as far as the protein structures and force field are required to be represented uniformly for proteins with various sizes.
+In this paper, we provide a novel approach that utilizes the far-field expansion in the Cartesian treecode algorithm \cite{Li:2009} to generate electrostatic features.
+To this end, the charges at the atomic centers are represented by multipole moments at the cluster centers, which inherit the key idea of the treecode algorithm \cite{Li:2009}: replacing pairwise particle-particle interactions with particle-cluster interaction.
+By combining electrostatic features with the topological features generated using a modification of the persistent homology approach used by Cang and Wei \cite{Cang:2017}, we represent the protein structures and the associated force field in a uniform and multiscale fashion.
+With these features, we train a deep neural network (DNN) to predict protein Coulombic energy and electrostatic solvation energy efficiently and accurately.
+Here, the Coulomb Energy and Solvation energy used as labels are generated by pair-wise Coulombic interactions and the surrogate model for solving the Poisson-Boltzmann (PB) model using a second-order Matched Interface and Boundary (MIB) method based PB solver \cite{Chen:2011}.
+Apart from the recent research using Physics Informed Neural Network (PINN) to solve the Poisson-Boltzmann model \cite{Achondo:2025, Chen:2025}, the present work is fundamentally different as a data-driven method with uniform and multiscale features.